Quran Foundation Content APIs OAuth2 Quickstart

 - Explore the Content API reference after your first successful call.

-- Use the JS/TS SDK docs if you want the fastest production-ready integration path.
+- Use the JS/TS SDK docs if you are building in JavaScript or TypeScript and want typed clients.

 - Use the migration guide if you are moving from